 I wanted to walk it all.
 I didn’t want to take buses or trains to help with timekeeping or even with injury.
 I met people who took buses because of tendonitis and I thought they were being far too soft on themselves.

 I wanted to carry my backpack myself.
 I didn’t want to avail of the mini bus services that carry backpacks for a fee.
-And in the meantime, my left arm went numb with the pain of carrying a backpack that just made me hurt.
+And in the meantime, my left arm went numb with the pain of carrying a pack that was clearly too heavy.

 I just wanted to “do it” a certain way, but there were times that “my way” was unforgiving on my body.
 I had limited patience for self-pity and pain, and I felt that the only way I would get to Santiago was to keep going – whatever the weather, whatever my condition.